The Irish and the Grand National go hand in hand, but why do they have such an affiliation with the Aintree steeplechase?

-The first was Coolreagh-bred Matthew who won the race in 1847, the 10-1 joint-favorite.
-The next was Abd-El-Kader who became the first dual winner of the Grand National in 1850 and 1851.
+The first was Coolreagh-bred Matthew, who won the race in 1847, the 10-1 joint-favourite.
+The next was Abd-El-Kader, who became the first dual winner of the Grand National in 1850 and 1851.

 Recent Irish Grand National Winners

 Jockey of L’Escargot, Tommy Carberry, trained 1999 Irish and English National winner Bobbyjo, who was ridden by his son Paul Carberry.
-The father-son combo quickly caught on and in 2000 Papillon won.
-He was trained by Ted Walsh with son Ruby riding in his first National.
+The father-son combo quickly caught on, and in 2000 Papillon won.
+He was trained by Ted Walsh with his son Ruby riding in his first National.

 2003 saw Monty’s Pass reign victorious by 12 lengths, while Ruby Walsh secured his second National victory on Hedgehunter in 2005.